The Sorcerer: Productions

 The Sorcerer opened on 17 November 1877 at the Opera Comique, preceded by Dora's Dream, a curtain-raiser composed by Sullivan's assistant Alfred Cellier, with words by Arthur Cecil, a friend of both Gilbert's and Sullivan's.
-Busy with last-minute cuts and changes the day before the show opened, Sullivan had no time to write an overture and used the "Graceful Dance" music from his incidental music to Henry VIII, together with a few measures of music from "Oh Marvellous Illusion", as an overture.
+Sullivan's habit of leaving work until perilously late, and busy with last-minute cuts and changes the day before the show opened, Sullivan had no time to write an overture and used the "Graceful Dance" music from his incidental music to Henry VIII, together with a few measures of music from "Oh Marvellous Illusion", as an overture.
 For the 1884 revival, an overture was composed by Sullivan's assistant, Hamilton Clarke.
 Gilbert's meticulous rehearsal of the cast was noticed and commented on favourably by the critics, and the opening-night audience was enthusiastic.
 The Sorcerer ran for 178 performances, making a profit.
 A touring company also began playing the opera in March 1878.
 D'Oyly Carte continued touring the piece in the early 1880s.
 Unauthorised productions played on Broadway and elsewhere in the U.S. beginning by 1879.
 The original London sets were by W. Beverly, and costumes were by C. Wilhelm.

 The Sorcerer was revived in 1884, the first of Gilbert and Sullivan's full-length operas to be revived.
 Its second London revival in 1898 came sooner than any other Savoy opera except for The Mikado.
 The D'Oyly Carte Opera Company generally played Trial by Jury as a companion piece with the opera.
 In America, The Sorcerer was played as early as 1879 by the Adah Richmond Comedy Opera Troupe at Boston's Gaiety Theatre.
 In Australia, its first authorised production opened on 22 May 1886 at the Theatre Royal, Melbourne, produced by J. C. Williamson, starring Frank Thornton, Nellie Stewart and Alice Barnett, conducted by Alfred Cellier, although unauthorised productions had appeared by 1879.